rcrowther/django_languages/README.rst

     some dialects dropped, and added plain Chinese/English.
     Will reflect areas with computing and Python coding.
 78 entries.

+MOST_SPEAKERS
+    from https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers.
+Less contentious list than most, Lack of cultural targets may limit use.
+Some coverage for neglected areas such as South Asia and Chinese distinctions.
+100 entries.

 Or make your own.

 Other LanguageChoices options